 If you aren’t sure whether you should set a limit or not in any given situation and you are weighing the pros and cons of how to manage a particular conflict with your child, you are in the right place.
 The middle of the see-saw is a balancing act between limit-setting and power-sharing.
 It’s not easy to do, but the rewards are well worth the effort.

-If arguments are taking a toll in your household, contact the parenting experts at Parents Place for some support.
-We regularly help couples work out their parenting differences and help you discover the most effective approaches to discipline.
-Schedule a consultation (in-person or via phone/web) today!
+If arguments are taking a toll in your household, contact us for support and guidance.
+We regularly help couples work out their parenting differences and discover the most effective approaches for your family.
+Learn more about how we can help!